felixmulder/felixmulder.github.io/writing/2020-08-25-Revisiting-application-structure.md

 After more than two years of writing production code using Haskell at Klarna.
 We've learned a ton.
 Initially, we used a `ReaderT` pattern detailed in my ["Haskell in Production"][hip] mini-series.
-We've now transitioned into using `MonadTransControl` as the monad we lift through.
+We've now transitioned into using `MonadTrans` and `MonadTransControl` as means to write MTL without boilerplate.

 In this post, we're going to review the `ReaderT` pattern we used, as well as go through its shortcomings and our chosen solution to it.
+Since a lot of people might only be interested in the solution, it is provided first.

 ## The solution
 Each interface has a corresponding `class`: